hbutani/spark-datetime/README.md

 ## Features
 * A set of functions from the joda library to operate on dates.
-  *  `field access`: all functions in the [DateTime class](http://www.joda.org/joda-time/apidocs/index.html) are available as sql functions.
+  *  `field access`: all functions in the [DateTime class](http://www.joda.org/joda-time/apidocs/org/joda/time/DateTime.html) are available as sql functions.
 The first argument is the DateTime object on which the function is to be applied.
   *  `construction`: functions are available to convert a String or a epoch value to DateTime
   *  `comparison` functions available to compare dates (=, <, <=, >, >=), also compare against __now__.
-  * `arithmetic`: functions available to add/subtract [Period](http://www.joda.org/joda-time/apidocs/index.html)
+  * `arithmetic`: functions available to add/subtract [Period](http://www.joda.org/joda-time/apidocs/org/joda/time/Period.html)
 from dates.
+  * `intervals`: functions available to construct [Intervals](http://www.joda.org/joda-time/apidocs/org/joda/time/Interval.html) and compare(contains, overlaps, abuts, gap) intervals and dateTimes.
 * A _dsl_ for dateTime catylst expressions.
 * A _StringContext_ to embed date expressions in SQL statements.

 ### Function naming convention
-* getter functions on the [DateTime class](http://www.joda.org/joda-time/apidocs/index.html) are exposed with the same name, in camelCase.
+* getter functions on the [DateTime class](http://www.joda.org/joda-time/apidocs/org/joda/time/DateTime.html) are exposed with the same name, in camelCase.
 So _getYear_ is exposed as _year_, _getMonthOfYear_ is exposed as _monthOfYear_ etc.

 ### SQL API